philipmat/django-permissivecsrf/README.rst

 and in understanding them you can decide whether trading off security for convenience is worth it.

-Second, you should know that the best way to solve this issue is to use HTTPS on all your pages, and with packages like `django-sslify`_ you have no excuse not to use it.
+Second, the best way to solve this issue is to use HTTPS on all your pages and with packages like `django-sslify`_ you have no excuse not to.

 If, after reading all the above, you're still set on making the trade, here is how to use PermissiveCSRF in your Django site.